-A: Yes, benefits are available for each month that school is in session and is closed to in-person learning or operating at reduced attendance or hours for the period of September 1, 2021 - June 30, 2022.
+A: Yes, benefits are available for each month that school is in session and is closed to in-person learning or operating at reduced attendance or hours for the period of September 1, 2022 - May 11, 2023.
+For children under age 6 receiving SNAP, benefits are available for each month the child was eligible for SNAP benefits for the period of September 1, 2022 - May 11, 2023.
 Please keep your card as benefits will be added to the same card every month.
 You can call 1-888-979-9939 at any time to check your benefits or available balance.